 This being said, what this series excels at is world building, character progression, character writing, mystery writing and everything else regarding the story.
 The pacing problem isn’t really that prominent but the ending is what makes me mad as it feels like we’re just in the middle of a 24 episode run only to end prematurely without a climax at all.
 With this in mind, I still had tons of fun watching this because I like good writing and there is plenty of that in the series, it doesn’t even rely on cliché female characters!
 For this season anyway.

 Visually, oh boy, way too much to talk about here.
 The first episode is absolutely stunning, easily one of the best looking episodes I’ve ever seen.
 The art design of this show is extremely well done and it is very impressive throughout the entire season.
 The art design, not everything else!
 Monsters and one particular ability are entirely made with CGI and it’s really, really awful CGI.
 The absolute low-point is episode four with serious animation issues, full of cancerous CGI and awful distant drawings.
-The art design, direction and scenery is usually stunningly good and the animation does pick up again with only slight issues, but the CGI is and remains terrible.
-The only other issues is that the lightning sometimes doesn’t match what shines on the characters and that the character models are sometimes not drawn very well.
+The art design, direction and scenery are usually stunningly good and the animation does pick up again with only slight issues, but the CGI is and remains terrible.
+The only other issue is that the lightning sometimes doesn’t match what shines on the characters and that the character models are sometimes not drawn very well.

 I would end it here but let me talk about character design here.
 It’s my usual issue with anything Japanese-fantasy related: Fan service taking you out of the experience.
 We are in a serious setting with lots of logical combat like in Hunter x Hunter and the group sets out to fight demons.
 So what is the best armor to wear obviously?
 According to Japanese fan service, a glorified bunny suit is the right answer.
 The big, bulky guy just wears nothing to protect his upper body and looks older than almost everyone else despite being 16 years old.
 A female assassin?
 Make her wear almost nothing, always works.
 Stuff like this always ruins atmosphere for me because it’s just, excuse the language please, shit within the context of the setting.